Nick Lampson: Abortion

+Energy

 Lampson believed in balanced energy policies supporting both traditional fossil fuel activities and viable renewable energy sources.
 He encouraged research and development in new energy technologies.

 Lampson was an original co-sponsor of the United States-India Nuclear Cooperation Approval and Nonproliferation Enhancement Act.
 It formalized President Bush and Prime Minister Manmohan Singh's commitment in which India agreed to separate its civil and military nuclear facilities and to place all its civil nuclear facilities under International Atomic Energy Agency (IAEA) safeguards and, in exchange, the United States agreed to work toward a full civil nuclear alliance with India.
 It enhanced cooperation in using nuclear energy and reduced the danger of nuclear proliferation.

 He introduced the Industrial Energy Efficiency Research and Development Act of 2007.
 It sought to support research and development of new industrial processes and technologies that optimize energy efficiency and environmental performance, utilize diverse sources of energy, and increase economic competitiveness.
 The bill passed the House but died in the Senate.